wensir365/pkugcm/doc/readme.md

 # Change Log

+## 2017-Apr-8: Clean fftmod.f90, gaussmod.f90, and legsym.f90

+Format these 3 files with F95 standard.
+Try to mark some PURE subroutines in fftmod.f90.
+I would like to do so to facilitate adding OpenACC directives next.

 ## 2017-Apr-7: Install PGI Community Edition and test NVIDIA GTX-1060

 Install the free community edition of PGI compilers, with support of OpenACC working with NVIDIA GPUs.
 I received the basic information about my GTX-1060 card via command "pgaccelinfo":